24

 Args:

-dimensions (Sequence[int]): (array-like of int): Number of cells in each dimension of the
+dimensions (Sequence[int]): (Sequence[int]): Number of cells in each dimension of the descriptor

-instances (Optional[Iterable[Instance]], optional): Instances to pre-initialise the archive.
+instances (Optional[Sequence[Instance]], optional): Instances to pre-initialise the archive.
 Defaults to None.

 Raises: